 The best trees for your backyard

 Backyard trees provide a household with a range of benefits.
-Besides cooling shade on hot summer days and protection from winter winds, trees create serenity, contribute to a healthier planet, and can even supply nutritious and delicious fare for the family table.
+Besides cooling shade on hot summer days and protection from winter winds, trees create serenity, contribute to a healthier planet, and some can even supply tasty fare for the family table.
 Some trees welcome spring with a show of fragrant flowers.
 Others mark the seasons with a bright display of gold and scarlet before their leaves are washed away by autumn rain and wind.

 Children lean against trees to become lost in their books, birds use them as summer homes, and families enjoy summer picnics under their shade.
 However, it all begins with selecting the right tree for your purposes.
 The best trees for the backyard are the ones planted in the right place.
 Some trees thrive in spots with plenty of sunshine, but they’ll languish and fail to produce when planted in the shade.